Eastern theater of the American Civil War: Overland Campaign

 In early May, the Army of the Potomac crossed the Rapidan River and entered the area known as the Wilderness of Spotsylvania.
-There, in dense woods that nullified the Union army's advantages in artillery, Robert E. Lee surprised Grant and Meade with aggressive assaults.
-The two-day Battle of the Wilderness was tactically inconclusive, although very damaging to both sides.
+There, in dense woods that nullified the Union army's advantages in artillery as well as diminishing the impact of its almost two-to-one superiority in numbers, Robert E. Lee surprised Grant and Meade with aggressive assaults.
+The two-day Battle of the Wilderness was tactically inconclusive, although very damaging to the Union army.
 However, unlike his predecessors, Grant did not retreat after the battle; he sent his army to the southeast and began a campaign of maneuver that kept Lee on the defensive through a series of bloody battles and moved closer to Richmond.
 Grant knew that his larger army and base of manpower in the North could sustain a war of attrition better than Lee and the Confederacy could.
-And although Grant suffered high losses—approximately 55,000 casualties—during the campaign, Lee lost even higher percentages of his men, losses that could not be replaced.
+Also, although Grant suffered high losses—approximately 55,000 casualties—during the campaign, Lee lost even higher percentages of his men, losses that could not be replaced.

-In the Battle of Spotsylvania Court House, Lee was able to beat Grant to the crossroads town and establish a strong defensive position.
+In the Battle of Spotsylvania Court House, Lee was able to beat Grant to the crossroads town and establish a strong defensive position despite the Union Army's headstart and advantage in cavalry.
 In a series of attacks over two weeks, Grant hammered away at the Confederate lines, mostly centered on a salient known as the "Mule Shoe".
-A massive assault by Winfield S. Hancock's II Corps on the "Bloody Angle" portion of this line on May 12 foreshadowed the breakthrough tactics employed against trenches late in World War I. Grant once again disengaged and slipped to the southeast.
+A massive assault by Winfield S. Hancock's II Corps on the "Bloody Angle" portion of this line on May 12 foreshadowed the breakthrough tactics employed against trenches late in World War I. Unable to defeat Lee in position, Grant once again disengaged and slipped to the southeast.